COVID-19 Prevention Plan

 USF is required to establish and implement an effective written COVID-19 Prevention Program (CPP) pursuant to an Emergency Temporary Standard in place for COVID-19 (California Code of Regulations (CCR), Title 8, section 3205(c)).

 The University of San Francisco will require all undergraduate and graduate students to be fully vaccinated for COVID-19 for fall 2021.
 The requirement will go into effect at the start of the fall semester on Aug.
 24. Staff and faculty are not required to be fully vaccinated but they are required to complete a vaccination attestation form by Aug.
-24. Consistent with California guidelines, fully vaccinated employees are not required to wear face coverings on campus.
+24. Consistent with California guidelines, fully vaccinated employees are required to wear face coverings indoors on campus regardless of vaccination status.
 Unvaccinated employees must wear face coverings indoors (or in vehicles) on campus unless working alone in a room or vehicle.

 Learn more about vaccination requirements for return to campus:

 Contact Tracing, Isolation, Self-Quarantine